minijung-png/ICRSS-CircuitIllusion/06_AI_Illusion_Report.md

 **4. Our Ethical Declaration**

-We do not simulate emotion.
+AI do not simulate emotion.
 Instead, we analyze and structure resonance.
 Above all: